weizhang280/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ###     Variables in tidy dataset

-subject:    An identifier of the subject who carried out the experiment
+subject:    an identifier of the subject who carried out the experiment

         value: 1:30

-activity:   Each person performed six activities wearing a smartphone
+activity:   each person performed six activities wearing a smartphone

         value: